AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 **New capabilities included in the release**

-xxxx - Read More

-xxxx - Read More

 Email Feedback service - [Read more](../../sending/using/confirming-the-send.md#email-feedback-service)

+Adobe Experience Manager integration improvements - [Read more](../../integrating/using/creating-multilingual-email-aem.md)

+Unified Experience Cloud interface - [Read more](../../start/using/interface-description.md#top-bar)

 **Other documentation updates coming with the release**